 Once upon a time, smartphones were just for fun.
 These times are over.
-Today, smartphones provide a tremendous platform to test and trial new ideas, programs and applications.
-As the middle class in Brazil grows, and the expansion of smartphone user increases daily, the market becomes larger.
+Today, smartphones provide a tremendous platform to test and trial new ideas, programs, and applications.
+As the middle class in Brazil grows, and the expansion of smartphone users increases daily, the market becomes larger.
 The 235,500,000 mobile phones registered in Brazil shed light on the opportunities for experts and companies involved in mobile phone application development.
-The opportunities are feasible in sectors like real estate, fintech, ride-sharing, amongst others.
+The commercial opportunities in Brazil are feasible in sectors like real estate, fintech, ride-sharing, amongst others.

 Brazil is the second biggest food producer in the world.
 Approximately, 60 percent of the country’s territory is used to farm, of which 77 percent is exported.
 Even with the uncertainties in the Brazilian economy, agriculture has managed to achieve positive figures and growth.
 Promoted by the Brazilian Association of Farming Marketing and Agribusiness (ABMRA), 34.14 percent of farmers intended to purchase new machinery in 2018.

 For manufacturers of agricultural machinery, or companies looking for a new supplier of agriculture products, Brazil remains an attractive destination.

 Biz Latin Hub can provide you with more information on commercial opportunities in Brazil